The Buteyko Method: Why Breathing Less Might Be the Nervous System Reset You Actually Need

 You have probably been told to "just take a deep breath" more times than you can count.
 By therapists, by yoga teachers, by well-meaning colleagues who watched you spiral quietly at your desk.
 And every single time, you tried it, and it either did nothing or made things worse.

-Here is the thing nobody tells you: for a lot of people, especially those of us whose nervous systems run hot, taking big deep breaths is actually part of the problem.
+Here is the thing nobody tells you: for a lot of people, especially those whose nervous systems run hot, taking big deep breaths is actually part of the problem.
 Not the solution.
+I have a longer piece on why deep breathing can make anxiety worse if that has ever been your experience.

 The Buteyko Method flips that entire script.
 And it has over 70 years of clinical use behind it.